fosres/AppSec-Exercises/api_security/rate_limiting/api_request_limiter/challenge/BLOG_POST_DEVTO.md

 - All requests old (>60 seconds)

 ### 🎯 Boundary Conditions (Tests 6-10)
-- Exactly at 60-second boundary
+- Exactly at 60-second boundary (the vulnerability!)
 - Just inside/outside window
 - Mixed old and new requests
 - Edge case timing